Nuuttif/SimpleVirtualMachine/README.md

 There's currently only 2 operations (0 = halt, 1 = addition).
 As we can see "1" is addition.
 So "21" means: "Add the last two integers on top of the stack together and push it on top of the stack".

+In the Main.java:s prog array I have written a demo program for testing, let's break it down.
+"02", "03", "21", "20".

+"02" - 0 means it's an integer, so it means: "Push 2 to the stack".
+"03" - "Push 3 to the stack".
+"21" - 2 means it's an operation, 1 means it's addition: "Add the two integers on top of the stack (2 and 3)".
+"20" - 2 means it's an operation, 2 means it's "halt": "Print the top of the stack and stop the VM".

+Output should look like this:

+Tos: 2
+Tos: 3
+Add 2 3

+Tos: 5
+Halt